 Stay With Café, Shop 3B, Alto Residences, 29 Tong Yin Street, Tseung Kwan O

-The menu at the Papillons division retains its shortlist of health-focused savoury items, such as scrambled crab toast ($128), an ever-changing rotation of baked goods, as well as customary coffees (starting from $30) with blends and roasts that you can freely choose from.
-With a flat white ($40) in tow, simply settle into the ash-coloured seating with a built-in divider and block out the hustle and bustle around you.
+NOC’s menu at the Papillons division retains its shortlist of health-focused savoury items, such as scrambled crab toast ($128), an ever-changing rotation of baked goods, as well as customary coffees (starting from $35) with blends and roasts that you can freely choose from.
+Order a flat white (starting from $40) and settle into the ash-coloured seating with a built-in divider and block out the hustle and bustle around you.

 NOC Papillons & Bakery, Shop 1A, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 2569 6069

-Accompanied by a cup of expertly prepared French black coffee ($32), tuck into goodies like the croissant (starting from $20) and plain financier ($28) that brings you back to basics with an authentic Franco feel.
-If you are looking to go full brunch mode, the obligatory avocado toast ($90) on sourdough and smoked salmon eggs Benedict ($110) are also available to suit your weekend needs.
+Accompanied by a cup of espresso (starting from $26), tuck into goodies like the croissant (starting from $20) and plain financier ($28) that brings you back to basics.
+If you are looking to go into full brunch mode, the obligatory avocado toast ($75) on sourdough and salmon eggs Benedict ($95) are also available to sate your cravings.

 Eric Kayser Café & Bakery, Shop 9A, Papillons Square, 21 Tong Chun Street, Tseung Kwan O | (+852) 3621 0237

-First established in 2014 by two Hong Kong-based coffee aficionados, homegrown brand Urban Coffee Roaster has blossomed into a succession of boutique cafés offering premium coffee choices next to a menu of delectable fusion Western-Japanese cuisine.
-In particular, their crab meat donburi with deep-fried soft-shell crab ($148) and fluffy crème brûlée pancake ($108) take the spots as fan-favourites.
+First established in 2014 by two coffee aficionados, home-grown brand Urban Coffee Roaster has blossomed into a succession of boutique cafés offering premium coffees next to a menu of delectable fusion Western-Japanese cuisine.
+In particular, the pumpkin miso spaghetti ($108) and fluffy crème brûlée pancake ($108) are fan-favourites.

-Focusing on delivering scrupulously roasted mixes, their brews all showcase expert blends and layered flavours.
-Taste the depths by trying a steamy flat white ($45), served in Urban Coffee Roaster’s signature white mug.
-On your way out, be sure to scope out their very own product line, and you might just find a pour-over drip coffee kit (starting from $78) or official printed graphic tee ($180) that catches your fancy.
+Focusing on delivering scrupulously roasted mixes, the brews all showcase expert blends and layered flavours, like the steamy flat white ($45), served in Urban Coffee Roaster’s signature white mug.
+On your way out, be sure to scope out its product line, and you might just find the perfect espresso blend (starting from $138) for you, or an official Urban Coffee Roaster printed graphic tee ($180) that catches your fancy.

 Urban Coffee Roaster, Shop 12, Alto Residences, 29 Tong Yin Street, Tseung Kwan O | (+852) 2383 3362

 Brought to Lohas Park by the culinary minds behind Twins Kitchen, Interval is a sleek restaurant that doubles as a coffee shop by day and moonlights as a classy wine bar by evening.
 Boasting an alfresco patio, the dining space spans 3,500 square feet, and is furnished in tasteful glimmers of gold and smoothed woodgrain against white marble.
-There is a nook that features their curation of coffees by Coffee Collective, first-rate coffee gadgets, and wines handpicked by ex-Haku sommelier Wallace Lo.
+A nook features its curation of coffees by Coffee Collective, first-rate coffee gadgets, and wines handpicked by ex-Haku sommelier Wallace Lo.

 Its sister location lies in the heart of Cyberport and shares the same menu of Western cuisine with a Chinese twist.
-Aside from espressos ($25) and white coffees ($38), they also carry an extensive list of 12 different kinds of pour-over coffees (starting from $68).
+Aside from espressos ($25) and lattes ($38), Interval Coffee also carries an extensive list of different pour-over coffees (starting from $68).
 Whether you are a seasoned coffee lover or unsure of what flavours best stoke your fire, there is bound to be a cup that leaves you refreshed and thoroughly satisfied.

 Interval Coffee Bar, Shop 417, 4/F, The Lohas, 1 Lohas Park Road, Tseung Kwan O | (+852) 2570 7568

-Luckily for residents, Tseung Kwan O prides itself on a well-equipped sports complex encompassing an indoor velodrome, a football and sports ground that has played host to both the East Asian Games and the Hong Kong Games, a grassy stretch, a model boat pool, as well as a skate park.
+Luckily for residents, Tseung Kwan O prides itself on having a well-equipped sports complex, which encompasses an indoor velodrome, a football and sports ground that has played host to both the East Asian Games and the Hong Kong Games, a grassy stretch, a model boat pool, as well as a skate park.
 Welcoming hungry athletes and peppy families alike, The Alchemist Café lies right beside the entrance to the prestigious cycling tracks.

-With floor-to-ceiling windows framing a gorgeous view of the fountains out front, beechwood beams, and kitschy interiors, there is a bright air of comfort throughout.
+With floor-to-ceiling windows framing a gorgeous view, beechwood beams, and kitschy interiors, there is a bright air of comfort throughout.
 The Alchemist Café is inspired by the theme of travel, not only in geographical terms, but also in the flow of ideas and culture between people.
 Tourism books and periodicals are set up on the shelf for browsing.
-Even more special is their “future postal service,” allowing you to send your future self a letter.
+Even more special is the “future postal service,” allowing you to send your future self a letter.

-Serving up your usual caffeinated fare, the menu also provides more unique flavours that have been concocted by Lin Dongyuan, Taiwanese barista champion and founder of Gabee Coffee.
-Dubbed as “creative coffee,” their Harry Butterbeer coffee ($78) and hot cocoa espresso coffee ($62) with rosemary prove to be delicious new ways to enjoy your humble cup of joe.
+Serving up your usual caffeinated fare, the menu also provides unique flavours that have been concocted by Lin Dongyuan, Taiwanese barista champion and founder of Gabee Coffee.
+Dubbed as “creative coffee,” the cold sesame coffee ($68) and whipped cream-topped hot Banana Paradise ($68) are delicious new ways to enjoy your humble joe.